jonasva/laravel-facebook-insights/README.md

 Run this on the command line from the root of your project:

 ~~~
-$ php artisan config:publish jonasva/laravel-facebook-insights
+$ php artisan vendor:publish
 ~~~

-A configuration file will be published to `app/config/packages/jonasva/laravel-facebook-insights/config.php`
+A configuration file will be published to `config/facebook-insights.php`

 ### Config